scipion-em/docs/docs/scipion-modes/install-from-sources.rst

 For users
 ---------
-To list and install plugins including Xmipp, you can use the :ref:`Plugin manager guide <Plugin-Manager>` (recommended) or alternatively, use the `command line tool <install-plugins-command-line>`__ mentioned for developers.
+To list and install plugins including Xmipp, you can use the plugin manager (recommended) or, alternatively, use the `command line tool <install-plugins-command-line>`__ mentioned for developers.

-* Run Scipion
+To open the plugin manager, please run Scipion

 ::

    cd scipion
    ./scipion

-and open Configuration > Plugins.
+and choose Configuration > Plugins on the top bar.
 There, any plugin can be easyly installed.

 Since Xmipp is (almost) mandatory for processing with Scipion, please **install scipion-em-xmipp** plugin and, then,